 Theorists discover new paradigm of topological band structures

-In their recent work members of the Neupert group extend the paradigm of topological insulators to areas which were previously thought to contain only trivial insulators.
+In a recent work, our group extends the paradigm of topological insulators to areas which were previously thought to contain only trivial insulators.

 After the experimental discovery of topological insulators, the notion of what actually constitutes a topological band insulator has been refined in many ways.
 In their recent work, Aleksandra Nelson, Titus Neupert, Tomáš Bzdušek and Aris Alexandradinata extend the paradigm of topological insulators to areas which were previously thought to contain only trivial insulators.